-PathMan is a very simple portable program which will only edit the PATH environment variable.
-Since PATH is the variable which needs to be edited frequently, PathMan can come in handy for editing Path environment variable directly from the USB drive.
+PathMan is a very simple portable program, which will only edit the PATH environment variable.
+Since PATH is a variable that needs to be edited frequently, PathMan can help edit Path environment variable directly from the USB drive.

 Eveditor comes with an elegant and very user-friendly graphical user interface which resembles the look and feel of Windows Explorer.
-You can choose from user variable or system variable from the pane on the left.
-The selection will be displayed on the right hand pane.
+You can choose from a user variable or system variable from the pane on the left.
+The selection will be displayed on the right-hand pane.
 The details of the selected environment variable will be displayed in the bottom pane.

 You can edit the selected variable, and upon clicking the “Set” button, the variable will be saved.
 Please note that you will need to run Eveditor with administrative privileges in order to save the environment variables successfully.Eveditor

-At the end, it is always recommended to back up before you make changes to your system.
-You can either back up the Windows environment variables configuration using Rapid Environment Editor or the complete Windows configuration using Windows 8 File History Tool.
+On our end, it is always recommended to back it up before you make changes to your system.
+You can either back up the Windows environment variable configuration using Rapid Environment Editor, or the complete Windows configuration using Windows 8 File History Tool.

-If you ever want to edit the environment variables, the use of third party software will make it easier for you to manage and revert the values.
-For what purposes you edit environment variables?
+If you ever want to edit the environment variables, third-party software will make it easier to manage and revert the values.
+For what purposes do you edit environment variables?
 Tell us some interesting uses.